kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 ## Inpure function
 An impure function is a function that contains one or more side effects.
 It mutates data outside of its lexical scope and does not predictably produce the same output for the same input.

+## Hooks
+React Hooks are a way for your function components to “hook” into React’s lifecycle and state.
+They were introduced in React 16.8.0.
+Previously, only Class based components were able to use React’s lifecycle and state.
+Aside from enabling Function components to do this, Hooks make it incredibly easy to reuse stateful logic between components.

+- ```useState()```: set a state

 # Anonymus functions
 Every time when a component is rerender javascript has to store again the anonymus function, because it isn't assigned to a variable, and then isn't in the memory.